-Jeffrey Platt, President, is one of the founding members of embrace Western New York and has served on the Buffalo Brunch organizing committee since 2002 (chair or co-chair since 2003).
-Jeff is a previous board member of AIDS Family Services and the Girl Scout Council of Western New York (and served as a National Delegate).
-In addition, Jeff has been a long time active volunteer for the Women’s and Children’s Hospital Foundation.
-Recently, Jeff has joined the fundraising committee for the Darwin D. Martin House and fundraising activities for the American Red Cross.
-For the past several years Jeff has served Kenilworth United Church of Christ as Financial Secretary, Trustee, and currently Chair of the Trustees (not to mention ‘party planner’ and choir member).
-Jeff has been working at D’Youville College since 1984 and currently is the Associate Vice President for Student Affairs.
-Through his tenure at the college, Jeff has been able to initiate and participate in several community service projects throughout the West Side of Buffalo and the greater community with his peers and students.
+Jeff is one of the founding members of embrace Western New York and has served on the Buffalo Brunch organizing committee since 2002 (chair or co-chair since 2003).
+Jeff is a previous board member of AIDS Family Services and currently serves on the board of the Girl Scout Council of Western New York.
+Jeff is a volunteer for the Darwin D. Martin House and the WNY Network for Open and Affirming Congregations.
+For the past several years Jeff has served Kenilworth United Church of Christ as Financial Secretary, Trustee and currently Chair of the Trustees (not to mention ‘party planner’ and choir member).
+After over 30 years in higher education, Jeff has accepted a position as Executive Director for InvisionHealth Foundation.
+In this role he will develop programs to educate the community on the issues surrounding opioid uses and abuses.

-Dale J. Bauman, Vice-President, is an attorney whose practice is limited to plaintiffs’ civil litigation in Western New York.
+Dale is an attorney whose practice is limited to plaintiffs’ civil litigation in Western New York.
 In addition to his University at Buffalo law degree, Dale holds a Masters of Public Health from UB, with a focus on health delivery to underserved populations.
 Dale brings a strong interest and knowledge of not-for profit management to the embrace Western New York board, and looks forward to identifying ways that embrace can expand its reach to LGBTQ community members and their allies.
 Dale is a resident of Buffalo's Parkside neighborhood, and when not working with embrace, enjoys flying light aircraft and is dedicated to enjoying and supporting Buffalo's cultural organizations.

-Bryan Ball was born and raised in Buffalo, New York.
+Brian was born and raised in Buffalo, New York.
 A graduate of Buffalo State College with a Bachelor’s in English, Bryan was drawn to issue based activism and progressive political causes from a young age.
 After finding a passion in legislative government, Bryan worked in the Western New York Regional Senate Office of then-United States Senator Hillary Rodham Clinton, until her appointment as US Secretary of State.
 In 2010, he was elected to his first term as President of Stonewall Democrats of Western New York (SDWNY), a position he currently holds.
 Since 1994, SDWNY has existed as the Democratic voice of the lesbian, gay, bisexual and transgender community of WNY, with a membership of community activists and concerned citizens, and representatives from local, state and federal government.
 Throughout his time with SDWNY, Bryan has worked to help grow the organization to an active, engaged group of members active across WNY—from Buffalo to Niagara Falls to Jamestown to Warsaw—and partaken in successful legislative and electoral campaigns.
 Notable among these campaigns are the passage of the City of Buffalo’s domestic partnership registry, the anti-bullying NYS Dignity for All Students Act and the NYS Marriage Equality Act.
 Bryan has worked to build bridges within our own community, and to educate and advocate for the LGBT community across all sides of the political aisle.
 Bryan works as an advocate for pro-equality candidates for elected office and legislation, and is currently focused on building on the progress the passage of Gov. Cuomo's executive orders and making the NYS Gender Expression Non-Discrimination Act (GENDA) and the NYS anti-reparative therapy bill, and other much needed LGBT civil rights legislation law.
 In 2012, he helped found the Buffalo Niagara Chapter of Pride at Work, the national organization which works to mobilize support between organized labor and the LGBT community.

-Douglas P. Charles is a retired teacher / librarian with over 36 years of experience in the public school system.
+Douglas is a retired teacher / librarian with over 36 years of experience in the public school system.
 A member of Pilgrim St. Luke's United Church of Christ, Doug first served on the Board of Trustees, then became Church Moderator (president of the congregation), and finally Church Treasurer.
 He presently serves as a member of the Church and Ministry Committee of the Western Area United Churches of Christ.
-Doug is a founding member of embrace Western New York, serves on the Brunch Committee and is a member of Stonewall Democrats.
+Doug is a founding member of embraceWesternNewYork, served as a member of its first Board of Directors, and currently serves on the Buffalo Brunch Committee.
+Doug is also a member of Stonewall Democrats.
 As a grandfather, Doug spends one day a week babysitting his grandchildren, traveling from the Elmwood Village to Silver Creek, New York to do so.